LorraineB95/Final-ReactProject/README.md

 ### `Home`

-This is the home page of my app.
+This is the home page of the app.
 It displays images of books in a Grid List and uses a navigation bar on the left hand side of the page.

 ![alt text](https://i.imgur.com/Lrtzih1.png)

 ### `My Books`

-To implement CRUD I displayed books from the database in a table which can be viewed below.
+To implement CRUD the books from the database are displayed in a table which can be viewed below.
 The image is illustrating READ.

 ![alt text](https://i.imgur.com/DfmVlc1.png)